(This article was originally published on Nov. 23, 2016)

-Today according to Westchester Woman: How to Prepare for a Political Thanksgiving; Tips on Cultivating Gratitude; NY Women to March; MORE.
+Today according to Westchester Woman: How to Talk To Loved Ones With Different Political Views; Tips on Cultivating Gratitude; NY Women to March; MORE.

 “Something that I’ve learned as a reporter is to always listen more than you talk,” says Elicia Dover, a political reporter for ABC News.
 “First of all, you never know what you could learn.
 Keep your mind open to what they have to say.
 Most people don’t fit perfectly into the Democratic or Republican parties.”